vbiskis/pristid2_maps/README.md

 Additional output is outlined in the completed PhD thesis:

-> Biskis, V. N., Schoeman, D., Townsend, K. Holmes, B. J., & Wueringer, B. E. (2026).
+> Biskis, V. N. (2026).
 [Ch.
 3: Putting sawfishes back on the map...]
 In: Threatened sawfishes of Australia: Spatial ecology and species composition through time.
 PhD Dissertation. *University of the Sunshine Coast*, (https://doi.org/10.25907/01001)

 ------------------------------------------------------------------------

 ## Author: Nikki Biskis

-PhD Candidate UniSC | SARA
+PhD UniSC | SARA
 Date: 2025-12-10

 ------------------------------------------------------------------------